jettw/csgo/README.md

 # CS:GO Config

-This is my constantly updated CS:GO autoexec config.

 Put *autoexec.cfg* in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` or take what you want from it and add to your autoexec config!